itzmechandruganeshan/itzmechandruganeshan/README.md

 - Contributed to multiple open-source projects.
 - Developed state-of-the-art models for healthcare and AI research.
 - Consistently improving and sharing knowledge through collaborations.

----

-Let me know if you'd like to tweak or add anything else! 🚀